 4. You can also choose to switch to another semester where we do have available spots so that you don't have to roll the dice with the wait list.

 As a heads up, we have volunteers ALL THE TIME who apply to one country, find out that it’s full and are put on the wait list.
 But while they wait, they opt to be assigned to an open country.
 Then, when a spot opens up in their 1st choice country … they don’t switch back!

 They’ve done all the research and stalked #ilpadventure and decided that they’ll be happy in the country they already have a spot in.
 So, just keep that in mind.
-If Lithuania is full, you might actually fall in love with the idea of volunteering in Haiti while you wait.
+If Ukraine is full, you might actually fall in love with the idea of volunteering in Russia while you wait.
 So, keep an open mind!

 If you ask just about any volunteer which country is the best one to go to, they'll say the one that they went to.
 You know why?
 Because you fall in love with the country, the people the serve, and your group — no matter where you go!
 Be flexible, be open, and communicate with your ILP representative to work your way through the application process stress free so that we can help you get the volunteer experience you want.

 How can I avoid the wait list?